norc-heal/heal-app-docs/docs/about/download/start-mac.md

-# Running the Desktop Application Tool for Mac
+# Downloading the Desktop Application Tool for Mac

 1. Navigate to the [latest release for the tool](https://github.com/norc-heal/heal-data-pkg-tool/releases/latest/).
     1. Expand "Assets" and select "dsc-pkg-tool-mac.zip" to download the tool.